 On Linux operating system, the messages that are triggered by the kernel, by the system services and by the running applications are written and stored on log files.
 Different types of information are stored on different log files, for instance, security messages are stored on a specific log files, cron tasks log their messages on another log file and so forth.

-In this article you will learn how to use systemd tools, mainly journalctl, to find and view log entries as well as how to exploit their invaluable information in order to easily and quickly solve system problems.
+In this article you will learn how to use systemd tools (linux logging commands), mainly journalctl, to find and view log entries as well as how to exploit their invaluable information in order to easily and quickly solve system problems.

 When a Linux based system boots up, the systemd utility provides a mechanism that controls what programs run.
 It also starts a system activity journal, a cron job scheduler, the network stack, user logins and several other jobs as well.